Skip to content

 1. Find the current and latest release notes from the release page.
 Be aware of changes that are included in the upgrade.
 Take note of any manual upgrade steps that customers might need to perform, if any.

-2. Do diff of upstream chart between old and new release tags to become aware of any significant chart changes.
-A graphical diff tool such as Meld is useful.
-You can see where the current helm chart came from by inspecting /chart/kptfile or for an easier way to see the changes skip forward to the KPT instructions.
+3. Do a diff of the current BB package against the upstream chart using your favorite diff tool to become aware of any significant chart changes.
+You can see where the current helm chart came from by inspecting the chart/Kptfile.

-7. Update the /README.md following the gluon library script
+8. Update README.md following the gluon library script

-8. Update /chart/Chart.yaml to the appropriate versions.
+9. Update chart/Chart.yaml to the appropriate version and appVersion.
 The annotation version should match the appVersion (you will likely need to change that in the modifications below).

 version: X.X.X-bb.X